dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

 So we'll first do these parts in isolated, easy to debug pieces.

-As we mentioned above, in order to save and restore the state of a level processs from privileged mode we'll have read and write the two banked user-mode registers (`sp` and `lr`).
+As we mentioned above, in order to save and restore the state of a level process from privileged mode we'll have read and write the two banked user-mode registers (`sp` and `lr`).
 The set of tests have you implement the code to read and write these registers in three different ways.